emilieschario/dbt-course/labs/lab2.md

   (3) Execute `dbt test` in the console at the bottom of your screen to make sure all the tests pass.
 </details>

+### 4. Add a test to ensure that the number of orders in the last 90 days from our `customers` table doesn't exceed the total number of orders in our `orders` table.

+Having added the new columns in step 2, we want to double-check that the sum of the column on the `customers` model doesn't exceed the total number of orders in our `orders` model.

+Given the specificity of this test, we likely don't want to write a custom schema test.
+Could we use a data test to do it?

 <details>
   <summary>👉 Section 4</summary>

   (1) Create a new file in the `tests/` directory called `count_orders_check.sql` that contains the following SQL:
   ```sql
     with orders as (